connectrpc/connect-query-es/README.md

 The `useQuery` hook is the primary way to make a unary request.
 It's a wrapper around TanStack Query's [`useQuery`](https://tanstack.com/query/v5/docs/react/reference/useQuery) hook, but it's preconfigured with the correct `queryKey` and `queryFn` for the given method.

-Any additional `options` you pass to `useQuery` will be merged with the options that Connect-React-Query provides to @tanstack/react-query.
+Any additional `options` you pass to `useQuery` will be merged with the options that Connect-Query provides to @tanstack/react-query.
 This means that you can pass any additional options that TanStack Query supports.

 ### `useSuspenseQuery`